Rob--W/crxviewer/README.md

 ## Features

 This Chrome extension adds a button to right of the omnibox when a CRX file has been detected.
-By default, this is only enabled on the Chrome Web Store.
+This button appears in the following extension stored:

+  - Chrome Web Store
+  - Opera add-ons gallery
+  - Firefox add-ons gallery
+  - Thunderbird add-ons gallery
+  - Microsoft Edge Addons store

 Upon clicking the button, two actions become available:

   - Download extension as zip file
   - View source